 Bitters: I used the standard angostura bitters.
 Again, I really want to let that rum shine.
 That said, I’m sure this rum sour would work well with orange bitters or spiced bitters, like ginger or cardamom.

 Step 1: We begin by adding the rum, orgeat, lemon juice, egg white and a couple dashes of bitters to a cocktail shaker (photo 1).
 At this point, we do not add ice.

 Step 2: Now we shake the drink for 30 seconds (photo 2).
 This is what’s known as the dry shake.

-Step 3: After the dry shake, we remove the top and add ice (photo 3).
+Step 3: After the first shake, we remove the top and add a handful of fresh ice cubes (photo 3).

-Step 4: Now we shake the drink again with the ice (photo 4).
+Step 4: From here, we shake the drink again with the ice (photo 4).
 And you guessed it – this is our wet shake.

 Both have rum, citrus and a sweetener, but a few differences between the two make for very different drinks and flavor profiles.
 Traditionally, a daiquiri uses white rum, simple syrup and lime juice while a rum sour uses dark rum and lemon juice.
 Simple syrup is also common in a sour, but you’ll see more variations of sweetener like you do here with the orgeat.
 A sour also typically includes the egg white topping, which a daiquiri does not.

 You can make the sour cocktail base ahead of time, but you have to make the egg white topping just before serving.
 This allows you to more quickly prepare batches for a party.
 The proportions and directions are available in the notes section of the recipe card.